nf-core/modules/README.md

 ### Module template

-We have added a directory called [`software/TOOL/SUBTOOL/`](software/TOOL/SUBTOOL/) that serves as a template with which to create your own module and  [`tests/TOOL/SUBTOOL/`](tests/TOOL/SUBTOOL/) for adding the required CI tests.
+We have added a directory called [`software/TOOL/SUBTOOL/`](software/TOOL/SUBTOOL/) that serves as a template with which to create your own module and  [`tests/software/TOOL/SUBTOOL/`](tests/software/TOOL/SUBTOOL/) as an example of how to add the required CI tests.
 Where applicable, we have added extensive `TODO` statements for general information, to help guide you as to where to make the appropriate changes, and how to make them.
 If in doubt, have a look at how we have done things for other modules.

 ```console
 .